seanyeh/vibreoffice/README.md

 # vibreoffice

+*(Unfortunately, vibreoffice is still in an experimental stage, and I no longer have much time to work on it.
+Hope you enjoy it anyway!)*

 vibreoffice is an extension for Libreoffice and OpenOffice that brings some of your favorite key bindings from vi/vim to your favorite office suite.
 It is obviously not meant to be feature-complete, but hopefully will be useful to